 The GPS location’s accuracy can be weaker indoors than outside.
 If the GPS signal is not found indoors immediately after the first tracking period (3min), it is advised to try again immediately, since calculating the location based on very weak signals is slow.
 Often the GPS location is found indoors after the second or third try.

-Yepzon Freedom includes Wi-Fi tracking which enables tracking indoors as well.
+Yepzon ONE 2.0, Yepzon Freedom and Smart Tracker include Wi-Fi tracking which enables tracking indoors as well.

-The SOS alert works on all of the app’s Mode menu’s modes in the same way.
+The SOS alert works on all of modes in the same way.

-Under Yepzon tracker’s rubber plug there is a micro USB plug with which the tracker can be connected to a charger or, for example, a computer’s USB port.
+Yepzon ONE, ONE 2.0 and Freedom have Micro USB plug with which the tracker can be connected to a charger or, for example, a computer’s USB port.
+Smart Tracker has a USB-C plug and it also supports standard QI wireless charging.

 Charging an empty battery takes around 2.5 hours.
 During the charging process, the battery’s mode is shown as ‘Charging’.
 The charging is complete when the text is replaced with the number 100%.
 If Yepzon is disconnected from the charger in the middle of charging, the battery life number might drop fast since the battery has not been fully charged.